 Distract the dog with another object

 If you have something in your hand through it in another direction, it can be a bottle of water, your bag, or anything else.
-If you have nothing, you are ready to throw away.
-Pretend that you were picking something up from the ground and throw it far away.
+If you have nothing, you are ready to throw it away.
+Pretend that you were picking something up from the ground and throwing it far away.
 Distracting the dog might give you the necessary time to escape.

 If the dog starts biting you, you’ll have to do all it takes to protect yourself.
 Try to hit the dog and the nose and the throat or the back of the head.
-A good smack my give you the time to escape.
+A good smack may give you the time to escape.

 Protect Your Face and Neck

 Whatever it takes.
-Don’t let the dog get to your vital parts, your neck or your face.
+Don’t let the dog get to your vital parts, your neck, or your face.
 If you do, you won’t be able to protect yourself anymore.
 Trying to put something between you and the dog like that mailman over there.
 Anyways, use your weight to press the dog against the ground.
-It’s only weapon is its mouth full of teeth.
+Its only weapon is its mouth full of teeth.
 Try to avoid that and if you manage to keep safe from that, you will win the fight.
 Your goal is to immobilize the hair.
 You can do that by pressing the dog’s neck.
 Okay.
 Let’s say that you show the dog who is boss.
 It gets scared and runs away.
 What should you do after

 After the Attack, See a Doctor